Tamils say barred from commemorating war dead, Sri Lanka denies

 Military spokesman Ruwan Wanigasooriya said families had not been barred from their rites, but some additional security had been established to maintain stability as some parties were trying to create what he described as an "unwanted situation".

 "There was no prevention of individual families commemorating their dead.
-Our concern was mainly about any organized move to politically incite people and ... commemorating terrorists would not be allowed," he said.
+Our concern was mainly about any organised move to politically incite people and ... commemorating terrorists would not be allowed," he said.

 Wanigasooriya said the military saw some Tamil families observing religious rituals in temples, including in Keerimalai.